 Experience: He has pioneered many of the concepts and practices of enhancing the contribution of the diaspora to African and international development.
 His previous positions at AFFORD, include Head of Communications, and Director of Strategy and Policy.
 Onyekachi has written widely on Africa, global diaspora, socio-politics, and development.
-His publications include Under the Tree of Talking: Leadership for Change in Africa (2007 Ed.), commissioned by the British Council, and Empire Windrush: 50 years of writing about Black Britain (1999 Ed).
-He is a trustee of the African social justice platform, Fahamu; a member of the London School of Economics (LSE) Media and Communications Advisory Group; a co-founder of African Remembrance Day; a Senior Associate of the Foreign Policy Centre (FPC); and a trainer on the AFFORD advocacy CPDE accredited course.
+His publications include Under the Tree of Talking: Leadership for Change in Africa (2007 Ed.), commissioned by the British Council, and Empire Windrush: 50 years, a co-founder of African Remembrance Day; and a trainer on the AFFORD advocacy CPDE accredited course.
 He has delivered papers and speeches on international development at the UN, UNECA, African Union, OECD, and a host of other international fora.
 Before AFFORD, he worked extensively as a journalist and television documentary maker.
 He edited The Voice Newspaper at the end of the 1980s and has made documentaries and programmes for the BBC, Channel 4 and PBS.
 He has written a monthly column since 2008 for the leading Pan African magazine, New African.
 He is a respected broadcaster and commentator on African affairs, his commentary has appeared on the BBC, the Guardian, CCTV, Voice of America, Press TV and TVC.
-He has visited and worked in 26 African countries.
+He has visited and worked in 27 African countries.

 Education: B.A Government, University of Essex; M.Phil International Relations, Selwyn College, Cambridge